yasirbhutta/yasirbhutta.github.io/review-questions/dsa-rq.md

    - C) Binary search
    - D) Divide-and-conquer

-### AVL Trees

-59. What does AVL stand for in AVL trees?
-   - A) Adelson-Velsky and Landis (✔)
-   - B) Automatic Variable Length
-   - C) Array Variable Length
-   - D) Array Vector List

-60. AVL trees are:
-   - A) Balanced binary search trees (✔)
-   - B) Unbalanced binary search trees
-   - C) Self-adjusting binary search trees
-   - D) Hash trees

-61. What is the time complexity of insertion in an AVL tree?
-   - A) O(n^2)
-   - B) O(n)
-   - C) O(log n) (✔)
-   - D) O(1)

-62. Which of the following is a rotation type used to balance AVL trees?
-   - A) Left-right rotation (✔)
-   - B) In-order rotation
-   - C) Out-of-order rotation
-   - D) Bottom-up rotation

-### Graph Algorithms

-63. Which graph traversal algorithm uses a queue?
-   - A) Depth-first search (DFS)
-   - B) Breadth-first search (BFS) (✔)
-   - C) Dijkstra's algorithm
-   - D) Kruskal's algorithm

-64. What is the time complexity of BFS for a graph with `V` vertices and `E` edges?
-   - A) O(V)
-   - B) O(V + E) (✔)
-   - C) O(V^2)
-   - D) O(E^2)

-65. Dijkstra's algorithm is used to find:
-   - A) The minimum spanning tree
-   - B) The longest path
-   - C) The shortest path (✔)
-   - D) All cycles in a graph

-66. What is the key difference between Prim's and Kruskal's algorithms?
-   - A) Prim's works on connected graphs, Kruskal's does not
-   - B) Kruskal's selects edges based on weights, Prim's does not
-   - C) Prim's starts from a single node, Kruskal's considers all edges (✔)
-   - D) Kruskal's is faster for dense graphs, Prim's for sparse graphs

 ### Dynamic Programming

 67. Which of the following problems is best solved using dynamic programming?